- Hike to the south base camp of Mt. Annapurna- 10th tallest mountain in the world.

 Teahouses are quite a standard means of staying on high-altitude treks like the Annapurna Base Camp.
 The Teahouses are tiny houses mainly operated by the local people that provide healthy foods and beds for the regional and foreign people.

 Teahouses provide very affordable places to stay.
 Most offer a twin-share bedroom for about NPR 600 (US 5) per night.
 They mainly earn money by selling meals, not by providing rooms.
 It’s expected that you will buy your meals where you stay overnight.
 As you go higher in the mountains, the communities become more remote, and meals get more expensive.
-However, the exchange rate remains favorable for most trekkers, making the Annapurna Base Camp Trek affordable.
+However, the exchange rate remains favorable for most trekkers, making the journey affordable.

 Permits Required for Trekking Annapurna Base Camp

-To be eligible to explore the Annapurna region, the trekkers must own two permits: the Annapurna Conservation Area Permit and the Trekkers Information Management System (TIMS card).
-So, let’s get into them in more detail.
+To be eligible to explore the Annapurna region, the trekkers must own the Annapurna Conservation Area Permit (ACAP).
+The Trekkers Information Management System (TIMS card) isn’t mandatory nowadays.
+So, let’s get into the ACAP permit in more detail.

 Annapurna Conservation Area Permit

-To reach Annapurna Base Camp Trek, the trekkers must pass through the Annapurna Conservation Area, for which they have to issue an Annapurna Conservation Area Permit.
-You can get the required permit from the Annapurna Conservation Area Project (ACAP) office in Kathmandu or Pokhara.
+To reach Annapurna Base Camp, the trekkers must pass through the conservation Area.
+You can obtain the required permit from the Annapurna Conservation Area Project (ACAP) office in Kathmandu or Pokhara.
 You must submit your passport, passport-size photos, and a detailed itinerary to apply.
 If you hire a trekking agency, they will handle everything for you.

 Traveller’s Review